aman-ap-official/Registration-Phishing-Page/README.md

-# This s simple Phishing Page..
+# This is a Registration-Phishing-Page....

 # Install